ADHD and Fertility: Is There a Link?

 Kidney Yin Deficiency (here there is an overlap with attention deficit pattern)

 This happens because when Yang is in excess, Liver Qi (energy) also rises and can become blocked, leading to Liver Qi Stagnation.
 Stagnation causes Heat which rises and disrupts the Heart energy, causing Heart Fire.
-As the heart is the master of the emotions in TCM, this means that the emotional expresssion can become heightebed.
-ADHD symptoms of impulse control, hyperactive behaviour and difficulty regulating emotions would surface, especially in childhood.

 The best thing to do to move the blocked Qi and clear heat is to have acupuncture and to exercise, which is why women with fertility issues and hyperactive ADHD may feel quite hot, need to exercise to burn off energy and to release emotions and might find the lack of movement required during IVF unbearable!